On the additive image of 0th persistent homology: Additive images consisting of indicator representations

 \section{Additive images consisting of indicator representations}

 In this section, we give a necessary and sufficient criterion for the additive image to only consist of indicator representations.

 Throughout this section, we assume that $X$ is a finite category.

 \begin{theorem} Let \( X \) be a finite category.
-Then all indecomposable additively \( \mathbf{set} \)-realizable representations are indicator representations if and only if \( X \) is equivalent to the poset category of a poset that is a disjoint union of \begin{enumerate} \item posets of type \( A \), \item posets with a single maximum, such that the poset without the maximum is a disjoint union of posets of type \( A \) with unique minima. \end{enumerate} \end{theorem}
+Then every indecomposable additively \( \Set \)-realizable representation is an indicator representation if and only if \( X \) is equivalent to the poset category of a poset that is a disjoint union of \begin{enumerate} \item posets with a Hasse diagram of type \( A \), \item posets with a single maximal element, such that the poset without the maximal element is a disjoint union of posets with a Hasse diagram of type \( A \) with unique minima. \end{enumerate} \end{theorem}

+Let us first check that for the two families described in the theorem only indicator representations are indecomposable additively \( \Set \)-realizable.

+\begin{proof}[Proof of \( \Leftarrow \)] Suppose $X$ satisfies condition (1).
+In this case, every indecomposable representation is an indicator representation, and the result follows immediately (see also Proposition~\ref{prop.An}).

+Now, assume $X$ satisfies condition (2).
+Let $R$ be an indecomposable additively $\Set$-realizable representation, and let $t$ denote the maximal element of $X$.
+By Lemma~\ref{lem.terminal_is_1d}, we have $\dim R(t) \leq 1$.